AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 By default, the option **All Learners** is enabled.

-**All Learners:&nbsp;**If you choose this option, all internal and external users can create boards.&nbsp;
+**All Learners:** If you choose this option, all internal and external users can create boards.

 **A group of learners:** If you choose this option, only users having permissions to create a board see the **Create New Board** link in Social Learning.
-Choose the user group that must be granted permission to create a board.&nbsp;You can also add auto generated as well as custom user groups.
+Choose the user group that must be granted permission to create a board.
+You can also add auto generated as well as custom user groups.

 ![](assets/grant-permissiontoausergroup.png)